 How to share the Alert Program® with others…

 After three decades teaching about self-regulation in all types of settings with all ages of clients, we have found “it is as important or more important” to share the key concepts of the Alert Program® (with as many team members as possible) PRIOR to starting the program.

-We encourage you to talk with others about the Alert Program® and share the basics of the underlying theory.
-This sharing of the basics with parents, teachers, therapists, and other team members is an essential ingredient for successful use of the program.
+We encourage you to share the basic underlying theory and key concepts of the Alert Program® with parents, teachers, therapists, and other team members.
+This is an essential ingredient for successful use of the program.
 However, the concept of “sharing” needs further clarification.

 Ways to Share

 The Introductory Booklet was created to help provide an overview.
 The Take Five! book includes activities you can demonstrate and the Test Drive (book and CD) has songs you can use in an Alert Program® brief overview (the “Just Right” and “Five Ways” songs are ideal to use as movement breaks for your team to learn about self-regulation as described in the Test Drive (book and CD) and demonstrated in our online course).

 Also, you will find free resources that you can give to team members such as our one page handout entitled, “What’s All This Talk About Engines?”, an article for parents, and another article for those supporting children with autism (additional articles found in our Blog).
 For those on your team interested in evidence-based practice, you may want to print and share our “Alert Program® Literature and Research” document.
 Or you can share links to our radio interviews with others on your team.